-Most investment banks offer an investment banking internship program each year, hiring a number of Summer Analysts and Associates to work for 9-12 weeks in their offices.
-These programs are great for both parties: the interns get phenomenal experience and get to see what its like to work at the firm, and the banks get to see the interns’ skills, work ethic, and personality fit, first hand, before deciding if they want to hire them fulltime.
-More: read an investment banking job description.
+Most investment banks offer an investment banking internship program each year, hiring a number of summer Analysts and Associates to work for 9-12 weeks in their offices.
+These programs are great for both parties – the interns get phenomenal experience and get to see what it’s like to work at the firm, and the banks get to see the interns’ skills, work ethic, and personality fit, first hand, before deciding if they want to hire them full time.
+Read an investment banking job description.

-The majority of investment banking internship programs are offered over the Summer.
-However, some banks also offer a “co-op” internship during the Fall, Winter, or Spring.
-Such co-op programs are only offered through universities, that have already established a co-op program with the bank, or that have a rotating academic cycle (like the one that exists at Dartmouth College).
+The majority of investment banking internship programs are offered over the summer.
+However, some banks also offer a “co-op” internship during the fall, winter, or spring.
+Such co-op programs are only offered through universities that have already established a co-op program with the bank or have a rotating academic cycle (like the one that exists at Dartmouth College).

 A typical timeline is as follows:

 - October/November – Interviews are conducted and offers made

 - May/June – Internships begin (average length is about 10 weeks)

 Goldman Sachs CEO’s Advice for Summer Interns

 Goldman Sachs CEO Lloyd Blankfein offered some advice to summer interns at GS, as shown in the YouTube video below.
 In the interview, Blankfein describes his personal career path, starting out as a lawyer before moving into investment banking.

 Some of his best advice is to have a wide range of personal interests and gather diverse experiences that make you an interesting person to be around.

 Additionally, he encourages ambitious interns to be a little less anxious about the process.
 He draws an analogy to the game of golf, explaining that, “If you grip the club too tight, the ball won’t go as far or as straight.
 Loosen up a bit on your grip and you’ll be amazed at the improvement!”